-StreamLight : the latest generation transepithelial “no-contact” PKR for faster recovery with less discomfort
+StreamLight : The latest generation of “contactless” transepithelial PKR for faster recovery with less discomfort.

-During a PKR, the thin surface layer of the cornea (the epithelium) is removed.
-Then the corneal tissue is sculpted directly on its surface by the excimer laser.
-The epithelium will then grow back on its own within a few days after the procedure.
+In a PKR, the thin surface layer of the cornea (the epithelium) is removed.
+The corneal tissue is then modelled directly on the surface with the excimer laser.
+The epithelium then grows back on its own within a few days after the procedure.

-In a “classic” PKR procedure, the epithelium is removed mechanically and the excimer laser is then applied.
-The Centre Ophtalmologique Place de Paris is proud to be the first and only centre in Luxembourg to be able to offer you “StreamLight”, a new transepithelial PKR technique that uses the excimer laser to remove the epithelium.
+In a “classic” PKR, the epithelium is removed mechanically and then the excimer laser is applied.
+The Centre Ophtalmologique Place de Paris is proud to be the first centre in Luxembourg to offer you “StreamLight”, a new transepithelial PKR technique that uses the excimer laser to remove the epithelium.

-It is therefore the same excimer laser that will evaporate the epithelium and resculpt the corneal surface to correct the visual defect.
-During the procedure there is no contact with the eye to be treated.
-Compared to a classic PKR, the postoperative discomfort is reduced and the recovery is faster.
+So it is the same excimer laser that vaporises the epithelium and resculpts the corneal surface to correct the visual defect.
+Unlike a “classic” PRK, there is no contact with the eye being treated during the procedure.

-Transepithelial PKR can be offered to patients with thin corneas or who practice combat sports and are not candidates for LASIK.
-Despite the fact that PKR has a longer visual recovery time than LASIK, its long-term efficacy is the same.
+Transepithelial PKR can be offered to patients with thin corneas or martial artists who are not candidates for LASIK.
+Despite the fact that PKR has a longer visual recovery time than LASIK, the long-term result is the same.

-the anaesthesia is local and performed by the application of anaesthetic drops
+Anaesthesia is given locally by the application of anaesthetic drops.

-resumption of normal activity after +/- 4 days
+Resumption of usual activity after +/- 4 days.